The Ultimate Guide to Custom Watercooling your PC

 Step Eight: Final Build

-So 24 hours have passed, and no leaks have sprung.
-Great news!
-You can now put your PC components back into your case, add thermal compound to the CPU and secure the block in place.
+So 24 hours have passed, and no leaks have sprung, great news!
+You can now put your PC components back into your case, add thermal compound to CPU and secure the block in place.

-Remember, even after you have leak tested and put your components in, it is always wise to monitor the situation for an hour.
+Remember even after you have leak tested and put your components in its always wise to monitor the situation for an hour.

-Ensure all your barbs are tight and not freely moving around.
-It’s still possible to dislodge barbs.
+Make sure all your barbs are tight and not freely moving around it’s still possible to dislodge barbs.

 Take Home